tweag/monad-bayes/docs/docs/usage.md

   P m a
 rmsmc (MCMCConfig {..}) (SMCConfig {..}) =
   (TrBas.marginal :: T (P m) a -> P m a )
   . sequentially
       (
       (composeCopies numMCMCSteps TrBas.mhStep :: T (P m) a -> T (P m) a ) .
 TrBas.hoist (resampleSystematic :: P m a -> P m a ) )
       numSteps
   .
 (S.hoistFirst (TrBas.hoist (spawn numParticles >>)) :: S (T (P m)) a -> S (T (P m)) a ))
 ```

 What is this doing?
 Recall that `S m a` represents an `m` of coroutines over `a`.
-Recall that `Traced m a` represents an `m` of  traced computations of `a`.
+Recall that `TracedT m a` represents an `m` of  traced computations of `a`.
 Recall that `P m a` represents an `m` of a list of `a`s.

 This means that an `S (T (P m)) a` is a program "interpreted as a population of traced coroutines".
 The paper adds that this "allows us to apply MH transitions to partially executed coroutines, which is exactly what we require for the rejuvenation steps."

 So the algorithm works by creating `n` particles, and at each of the first `k` calls to `factor`, first resampling the population and then for each particle in the population, doing an MH-MCMC walk for `t` steps to update it.

 ### Sequential Monte Carlo Squared